 Accompanying this press release is a crime alert with details of the incident and images of the stolen artwork.

-Photos of the paintings can also be found at the following link:
+Photos of the paintings can also be found here.

 Further descriptions are available at the crime alert links below:

 Crime Alert Flyer